mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 powers of projecting emotions and the entire personality.

 OUT OF BODY EXPERIENCE
-The psion’s psyche leaves the body and is able to travel for a distance determined by the Psionic Range table on page 55 (using the Telepathy column).
+The psion's psyche leaves the body and is able to travel for a distance determined by the Psionic Range table on page 55 (using the Telepathy column).
 The speed of travel is as fast or as slow as the psion wishes it be and can be instantaneous, as long as the